DaSmelterSaif/DaSmelterSaif/README.md

 -Hi, I’m @DaSmelterSaif
--I’m interested in web development (HTML & CSS) and Python -I have no specific goals in mind regarding Python
+-I’m mostly interested in web development (HTML & CSS & JS) -I am proefficient in HTML & CSS
--I have some project ideas in mind
+-I'm still learning CSS & JS and am planning to learn Vue.js and Flask -I also plan on studying Java to make mc mods
--I have a series called Build a Website Under 15 min -For now, I’m looking to collaborate on any Python project -How to reach me: extrnlaccntsaif@gmail.com
+-I'm currently working on DaSmelter1 1.6.2 mc server website on the side -How to reach me: extrnlaccntsaif@gmail.com

 <!---